RishabJain27/NewSneaker/README.md

 # NewSneaker
-A web application to display newly released shoes from various websites.
+A React web application to display newly released shoes from various websites.